johnwr-response/boot5fsb5mw/NOTES.md

 - Breadcrumbs indicate the current page’s location within a navigational hierarchy that automatically adds separators via CSS
 - Showing pagination to indicate a series of related content exists across multiple pages

+### Other CSS Utilities

+- Text truncation truncates long strings of text with an ellipsis
+- Stretched link makes any HTML element or Bootstrap component clickable by “stretching” a nested link via CSS
+- Visibility controls the visibility of elements, without modifying their display, with visibility utilities
+- Toggle floats on any element, across any breakpoint, using our responsive float utilities.
+(Aren't used much any more because of flexbox)